Struggling to improve the quality of your hair? Make sure you aren't unknowingly making things worse by using these dangerous ingredients.

 - Use Heat Sparingly: Any heating tools you use, start out with the lowest setting and work your way up if need be.
 Remember that heat alters the hydrogen bonds that hold hair together, so limit heat styling as much as possible.

-Ultimately, consider making the switch to all natural hair care products like our toxin-free shampoos and conditioners, featuring nourishing ingredients like argan oil, manuka honey, aloe vera and more.
+Ultimately, consider making the switch to botanical hair care products like our toxin-free shampoos and conditioners, featuring nourishing ingredients like argan oil, manuka honey, aloe vera and more.

 - Moisturize your scalp